 Many of you, like me, who don’t have a cellar with optimal or consistent temperature and humidity conditions have been using a DIY dry-curing cabinet made from a converted fridge or wine cooler to dry-cure your meats and sausages and have enjoyed a lot of success.
-A few years ago The Sausage Maker even provided an extensive tutorial on how to build your own.

 But most of us will readily admit that this is not without its challenges and frustrations.